shafouz/mtg-cards-store/README.md

 ###### Gems used

-1. Bootstrap, JQuery for working with Javascript.
+1. Bootstrap, JQuery for working with Javascript
 1. Stripe for invoicing
 2. Devise for users
 3. Admin dashbord with RailsAdmin